Memory of Memories

 Writing is done in so many different forms, and the writers are all authors.
 And just as writing is so varied, so are my favourites.

 I really love the writing that is done for music.
 Most people enjoy music, getting lost in the tune.
-I do too, but I also love the writing.
-There are some songwriters that are great storytellers through their words.
+I do too, but I also love the words.
+There are some songwriters that are great storytellers through their writing.
 They do not have pages and pages to express their story.
 They are very limited and have to be very skilled to tell a tale, and paint an imaginary picture with so few words.
 Being so visual, my favourites are Bart Millard, Tim McGraw, Alan Parsons, Neil Diamond (yeah I know, there are two types of people in the world, according to Bob Wiley) and Bob Seger.

 As to books, I like “A Prayer for Owen Meany” by John Irving, any of the adventure books by Clive Cussler, the Lake Wobegone books by Garrison Keilor, and anything Dilbert.
 I love The Far Side for its unexpected and hilarious perspective.
 But I think my favourite is “The Story of Edgar Sawtelle” by David Wroblewski.
 The main character does not speak much at all through the entire book.
 I loved being inside his head.
 I think that had a significant impact on forming my writing style.